Jonathan-Chan8/COMP3900_Capstone_Project/theNewsroom/documentation/README.md

-README for The Newsroom application
+README.md for The Newsroom application

 # SETUP